RoJoRZ/GuitarModes/README.md

 Introduction
 ------------

 Find the positioning of different modes on your guitar.
 Indicate which chords can be played in the choosen mode/tune and indicate the position of ground notes.
 Functions defined as R package complemented with a Shiny app for interactive usage.
+Available at: <https://rojorz.shinyapps.io/GuitarModes/>

 Installation
 ------------